-In connection with the three year employment agreement dated December 3, 2010 entered into with the Company's CEO, the Company issued 450,000 Class A common shares to him during the quarter ended June 30, 2011, and such shares are held by a third party agent pursuant to an Escrow Agreement.
-The Escrow Agreement provides that up to 450,000 shares are to be released only upon the achievement of certain market performance conditions based on the performance of the Company's share price.
-As of December 31, 2011, the escrowed securities make up approximately 0.6% of Class A common shares of the Company.
+In connection with the three year employment agreement dated December 3, 2010 entered into with the Company's chief executive officer, the Company issued 450,000 common shares to him during the quarter ended June 30, 2011, and such shares are held by a depository pursuant to an Escrow Agreement.
+The Escrow Agreement provides that up to 450,000 common shares are to be released upon the occurrence of certain future performance and employment related events.
+As of December 31, 2012, the escrowed securities of the Company are: